 Tamara’s main interest is how to bring an integrated set of solutions to help clients communicate with audiences and achieve broad support for major infrastructure and other projects.
 As a trained social scientist (Anthropologist) Tamara is committed to using research and insights on which to base programs.

-Clients have included some of BC's largest companies, including regulated utilities, energy sector, including renewables and natural gas and LNG projects, forestry and mining companies, associations, universities, hospitals, transportation organizations, municipal governments, Indigenous Governments, not-for-profits and others.
+Tamara’s clients have included some of B.C.'s largest companies and organizations, including marine shippers, terminals and ports, business associations, regulated utilities, energy sector, including renewables, natural gas and LNG projects and associations, forestry and mining companies, associations, universities, transportation organizations, municipal governments, Indigenous Governments and organizations, not-for-profits and others.

 Tamara has honours Undergraduate and Master’s Degrees in Anthropology from UBC, focused on BC Indigenous Nations.

 Tamara grew up in small-town B.C. in Penticton, and lives in East Vancouver with her husband and son.
 She is an avid creator, including painting, sewing and calligraphy and loves to read.

 She has a passion for community volunteering and governance.
 She is the former Chair of the Kettle Friendship Society Board, a mental health care and housing organization; the former Chair of the Kitsilano Neighbourhood House as well as its Fundraising Committee; the former chair of the Public Affairs Association of Canada BC Chapter and is a member of the Greater Vancouver Board of Trade.
 She is trained in public engagement and consultation through the International Association of Public Participation (IAP2).